team6749/FRC-Coding-Documentation/table of contents.md

 	5. [[3. software collaboration#testing]]
 4. [[4. intro control systems]]
 	1. [[4. intro control systems#open loop vs closed loop]]
-	2. explain how a thermostat uses bang bang control for a closed loop system
 	3. give examples of closed loop and open loop systems using the robot components we went over earlier
 	4. how we might want to go about controlling a motor using psudocode. explain concepts like how a loop works (program a thermostat in this example using the sensor to explain how timing works and relate specifically to robot code timings like the periodic loops)
 	5. explain debouncing and basics of digital signal processing with examples of noisy sensor data.